ww-tech/primrose/README_GETTING_STARTED.md

 Now, let's do some machine learning.
 We'll run a basic K-means clustering and plot the clusters.

 ### Plotting the Graph
-Before we examine the configuration, let's plot the graph. type
+Before we examine the configuration file, let's plot a graph of the DAG by typing:

 ```
 primrose plot --config config/hello_world_cluster_simple_train.json --outfile graph.png
 ```
-This will write an image to `graph.png`
+This will write an image of the DAG to `graph.png`, without actually running the nodes.

 ![](img/hw_cluster.png)